 A boulder, reminiscent of Wedgwood Rock a few blocks away, was set up and plantings on Wedgwood Square were done by a garden club.
 This tiny oasis is today lovingly cared for by neighbors with the annual support of the Seattle Parks Department which delivers wood chips to be spread.

-In 2008 the Wedgwood Community Council began work to identify a potential park space at 8605 35th Ave NE.
-In 2009-2011 the Wedgwood Community Council went through the arduous process of applying for the funds to acquire this property for a park, but the process is not yet completed and is ongoing.
-In 2012 soil testing began, as it was known that there was formerly a gas station on the site.
-The long timeline for clean-up and acquisition means that this potential new park in Wedgwood is still in the future.
+The long timeline for acquisition and development means that this potential new park in Wedgwood is still in the future.
 The process slowed down because of the Park Department’s decision not to develop ANY new parks in Seattle until after a levy in 2014, to vote for money for future maintenance of parks.
 Following the levy it was stated that the Parks Department had created a waiting list, and Wedgwood’s turn would come in the year 2019.

 NOVEMBER 2013 UPDATE: After a long legal timeline, in November 2013 Seattle City Light obtained authority to demolish the building at 8605 35th Ave NE.
 The owner of the building (not the same person who owned the hair salon business) disputed who should be responsible for moving or the cost of demolition, so that was the reason for the long delay.
 I (Valarie) got there just in time on November 26, 2013, to take photos of the demolition which began at 7:45 AM and only took ten minutes.

 After the demolition of the building, soil testing and clean-up, in December 2013 ownership of the site was finally transferred from Seattle City Light to the Seattle Parks Department, using purchase funds of the Parks Levy of 2008, via Seattle City Council Bill 117982.

-While development funding has been allocated for the future Wedgwood park site, a park design has not been developed.
-This park design process will ultimately have to occur with the assistance of a Department of Neighborhoods Small & Simple Grant.
+While development funding has been allocated for the future Wedgwood park site, park design funding is not included.
+This park design process will ultimately have to occur with the assistance of a Department of Neighborhoods grant.
 In other words, development of a park at the corner of NE 86th Street on 35th Ave NE, will not be “automatic.”
 Wedgwood residents will have to work together to apply for the development and park design.
-Anyone who is interested in working with this process is invited to contact the Wedgwood Community Council.

 APRIL 2016 UPDATE: Wedgwood volunteers continue to maintain the Picnic Place with periodic work parties for clean-up.
-Since the Picnic Place is owned by the City of Seattle Parks Department, the community council is working with them for future development of the site.
+Since the Picnic Place is owned by the City of Seattle Parks Department, the community will work with them for future development of the site.
 Parks levy money will be used for creation of a “pocket park” but Wedgwood will have to wait its turn; the Parks Department says “our turn” for the park development will come in the year 2019.

 JULY 2017 UPDATE: In the two years since volunteers created the Picnic Place at the corner of NE 86th Street, the space has been well-used.
-Wedgwoodians have enjoyed having a spot to sit and sip a cup of coffee, and the picnic tables have also been used for outdoor meetings of the community council as pictured here.
-The outdoor meetings of summer 2016 were so successful that the WCC is having meetings there again in the summer of 2017.
+Wedgwoodians have enjoyed having a spot to sit and sip a cup of coffee, and the picnic tables have also been used for outdoor meetings of the neighborhood’s community council as pictured here.

 The way forward on development of this pocket-park space has been difficult to determine.
 At this writing, the Parks Department says that the community must raise the money to pay for design of the pocket park and submit it to them for approval!
 It is difficult to maintain momentum on the project when the timeline is so long and the conditions keep changing.
 It will be up to community activists to continue this process, so as to be ready with a park design when “our turn comes” in 2019.